Annihilator (band): For the Demented, Ballistic, Sadistic and upcoming eighteenth studio album (2017–present)

 On August 14, 2018, former Annihilator vocalist Randy Rampage (who sang on the albums Alice in Hell and Criteria for a Black Widow) died of an apparent heart attack, at the age of 58.

 In September 2018, Waters reported that Annihilator would release their seventeenth studio album in 2019.
 He later confirmed that it would be released in January 2020.
-On October 10, 2019, Annihilator released "I Am Warfare" as the lead single of the album, now titled Ballistic, Sadistic, which was released on January 24, 2020.
+On October 10, 2019, Annihilator released "I Am Warfare" as the lead single of the then-upcoming album Ballistic, Sadistic, which was released on January 24, 2020.

 In 2019, Waters got married and moved to England.
 The band released Metal II, a near complete re-recording of their 2007 album Metal, on February 18, 2022, which serves as a tribute to Eddie Van Halen and Alexi Laiho, the latter of whom appears posthumously on one of the album's re-recorded tracks "Downright Dominate", which also features Dave Lombardo on drums and Stu Block on vocals.
 In January 2022, Waters announced that he would be once again stepping down as lead vocalist and focusing solely on lead guitar while Block would handle lead vocals on the band's future live shows.

-In June 2023, Waters announced on social media that he had completed work on the next Annihilator album.
+In June 2023, Waters announced on social media that he had completed work on the next Annihilator album, though as of February 2026 a new album has not been released and there have been no updates since the initial announcement.

 Former Annihilator frontman Coburn Pharr died on February 25, 2025, at the age of 62.